 Location: Carillon Historical Park, 1000 Carillon Blvd., Dayton

 Cost: $12 per adult (18-59), $10 seniors (60 and older), $8 children (3-17), free for children under 3 and Dayton History members.

 🎄🚗LIGHT UP MIDDLETOWN

 With over a million sparkling lights, themed displays and Santa, Light Up Middletown has been a part of the holiday tradition for two decades.
-Some guests return two or three times each season.
-This drive-through light display offers themed displays, such as a floating Sea Serpent in the reflecting lake, Whales giving Santa’s Reindeer a ride, Santa’s Workshop, an American Flag, a Penguin Village and more.
+This drive-through light display offers themed displays, such as a floating sea serpent in the reflecting lake, whales giving Santa’s reindeer a ride, Santa’s Workshop, an American flag, a penguin village and more.
 Santa and Mrs. Claus will be available in the Santa House from 7 to 9 p.m. on Friday and Saturday evenings through Sunday, Dec.
-23. Admission by donation.
+21. Admission by donation.
 Open nightly, 6-10 p.m., Thanksgiving through New Year’s Eve, including holidays and regardless of the weather.

 Cost: Donations accepted.

-New this year, Brave Berlin, the creators of Lumenocity and BLINK Cincinnati, will have an art installation in the pavilion as part of Holiday Lights on the Hill at Pyramid Hill.
+For the second year in a row, the creators of Lumenocity and BLINK Cincinnati will have an art installation in the pavilion as part of Holiday Lights on the Hill at Pyramid Hill.
 This popular drive-through display will offer guests a holiday light experience that brings art and nature together in the 300-acre sculpture park.
 A few of the traditional features will include decorated ponds with swans, a skating pond with a sequence of skaters that light up and doves overhead.